California Sales Tax Audit: Help, I'm Being Audited!

 Exit Interview: To review the audit results, the auditor has an exit interview with you or your representative.
 During this interview, they go over the audit results and explain if you owe any additional sales and use tax.
 They also outline any next steps that you need to take.

 If you disagree with the results, you should bring up your concerns.
-A tax attorney or another tax professional can be extremely helpful during this interview.
+A tax attorney with audit experience or another tax professional can be extremely helpful during this interview.
 They understand the tax laws and can ensure that the auditor respects your rights.

 Audit Determination: At the close of the audit, the auditor will let you know if you owe any additional sales tax liability.
 In rare cases, you may even get a refund if you have overpaid your sales tax.
 Any additional sales tax assessment will come to you in the form of an Audit Determination Letter.